2024 Best Legal Research Schools in the New England Region

 A degree in legal research is more popular than many other degrees.
 In fact, it ranks #114 out of 395 on popularity of all such degrees in the nation.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 In 2024, College Factual analyzed 6 schools in order to identify the top ones for its Best Legal Research Schools in the New England Region ranking.
-Combined, these schools handed out 452 degrees in legal research to qualified students.
+When you put them all together, these colleges and universities awarded 1,072 degrees in legal research during the 2021-2022 academic year.

 Your choice of legal research school matters, so we have put together these rankings to help you make your decision.
 For our Best Overall Legal Research School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.